 Here is Justin’s question:

+I am looking for a stretch in the hip flexor.
 I will get Orsy to do a typical Hip Flexor Stretch.
-So from stretching out that right leg that gives it a good stride.
-She’s contracting that glute and bringing that hip forward.
-I am looking for a stretch in the hip flexor.
+She’s contracting that glute, bringing that hip forward, and stretching out that right leg that gives it a good stride.

 I am looking at two things: I alternate both sides holding for about twenty seconds and loosening up that hip flexor, and Foam Rolling out that hip flexor and quad.

-I am going to get Orsy to go through that again and then you can see if that has decreased the sensitivity in that hip and allowed her to get to that performance muscle better.
-So give that a go Justin.
+I am going to get Orsy to go through that again, and then you can see if that has decreased the sensitivity in that hip and allowed her to get to that performance muscle better.
+So give that a go, Justin.

 And then the second part of Justin’s question:

-For the calf stretch,I would end up doing a Calf Stretch with a Foam Roller.
-I will prop myself up and go from just below the knee joint just to the heel, about five repetitions in order to loosen up that calf area.
-If I loosen this up, I will be able to target the hamstring better.
+I would do a Calf Stretch with a Foam Roller for the calf stretch.
+I will prop myself up and go from just below the knee joint to the heel, about five repetitions to loosen up that calf area.
+If I loosen this up, I can target the hamstring better.

-Take care and bye bye.
+Take care and bye-bye.

 Rick Kaselj, MS